PatrickHenson/customizable_dial_widget/README.md

 # customizable_dial_widget

-The goal of this project is to provide a C++/Qt analog dial widget that can be easily incorporated into your project.
+The goal of this project is to provide a C++ / Qt dial widget that can easily be incorporated into your project.

+Launching the provided demo brings up a simple desktop application with several examples.

 The base class, DialWidget, contains the core functionality required to display a simple dial.
-Additional classes expand upon the DialWidget to demonstrate the ability to easily generate a range of custom controls.
+Additional classes exist to demonstrate the ability to generate a range of custom controls by expanding upon the DialWidget.

 ## Prerequisites
 - GIT
 - Qt Creator

+## Build & Run

+To build the project:

+* Open the project (.pro) file in Qt Creator

+* Run qmake

+* Build and Run by pressing 'F5', using the 'play' button, or navigating to Build->Run in the menu.

 ## Tests